-I’ve heard that the Counseling Center offers clinical case management.
+I’ve heard that the Center for Counseling and Mental Health offers clinical case management.
 What is that?

 Clinical case management is not to be confused with case management within the Office of Student Affairs.

 Students are potentially referred to a clinical case management appointment from many places.
-Class Deans, faculty, friends, and Counseling Center staff are all able to refer students to this resource.
+Class Deans, faculty, friends, and Center for Counseling and Mental Health staff are all able to refer students to this resource.
 There are many reasons to consult with a Clinical Case Manager.
 Sometimes, in consultation with a therapist at the Counseling Center, you might realize that seeing a therapist ‘in town’ would be best for you.
 Or, you might want help finding a therapist at home during summer breaks.
-Clinical case management might also be useful to orient you to how to navigate your insurance coverage, or how to utilize the Shrink Space (a search engine for therapists that enjoy working in collegiate mental health).
-Feel free to visit their website linked here to learn more.
+Clinical case management might also be useful to orient you to how to navigate your insurance coverage, or how to utilize the WellTrack Connect (a search engine for therapists that enjoy working in collegiate mental health).
+Feel free to visit their website to learn more.